medeirosyd/splunk-labs/README.md

 ## 🎯 Scope

-This repository provides tested SPL examples focused on performance, clarity, and detection logic.
+This repository provides SPL examples focused on performance, clarity, and detection logic.
-Organized to support Splunk Power User certification and real-world operational needs.
+Organized to support Splunk paths to certification and operational needs.